peterdotdev/component-mui-with-without-styled-components/README.md

 # Trying out making a component with MUI and with/without styled components

-I've just wanted to feel a grasp of what would better for me under different scenarios.
+I've just wanted to feel a grasp of what would work better for me under different scenarios.

 I liked both ways but most of the time I feel I'd use one or the other so not to add somekind of unnecesary extra-complexity.